MarshallAsch/website/_posts/2020-12-14-liquidctl.md

-All in all, it has been a fantastic experience working on this project and I am super excited to be continuing with it beyond the initial hactoberfest.
+All in all, it has been a fantastic experience working on this project and I am super excited to be continuing with it beyond the initial Hactoberfest.